On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Functional Localization

 These predictions can be tested at different levels of aggregation.
-For example, results for some localizers may conform to our predictions better than results from others (see the two right-most plots on the bottom row of Figure~\ref{fig:loc-ablation-acc-selected}).
+For example, results for some localizers may conform to our predictions better than results from others (see the two right-most plots in the bottom row of Figure~\ref{fig:loc-ablation-acc-selected}).
 In light of such variation, the most insightful conclusions are those from a ``global analysis,'' which marginalizes over all LMs and all localization methods and whose results are shown in the left-most facet in the bottom row of Figure~\ref{fig:loc-ablation-acc-selected}.
-In order to test predictions from the ``global analysis'' we inspect the relevant (marginalized) posterior probabilities from a Bayesian beta regression model. \footnote{Model in R syntax: \texttt{accuracy $\sim$ model\_type + model\_size + ablation\_localizer * domain}, where \texttt{ablation\_localizer} is a variable with 17 levels combining the two ablations and eight localizations procedures and the baseline intact condition.} Marginalizing across localizers and models, both P1.1 ($\beta = 0.24 [0.14, 0.35]$) and P1.2 ($\beta=0.07 [0.02, 0.11]$) are credibly borne out in our results, providing evidence for a general causal role of the localized ToM networks for LMs' ToM performance.
-Similarly, both P2.1 ($\beta = 0.30 [0.21, 0.40]$) and P2.2 ($\beta=0.07 [0.03, 0.11]$) were credibly borne out, indicating that the ToM subnetworks were generally causally involved in LMs' pragmatic performance.
-Finally, the data supports P3.1 (no credible decrease of syntax performance under ToM ablation: $\beta=0.15 [-0.17, 0.49]$), but not P3.2 ($\beta=0.15 [-0.20, 0.48]$), offering mild evidence that the causal role of the ToM subnetworks is stronger for pragmatic than syntactic capabilities, from the ``global'' point of view.
-Taken together, our results lend credence to the idea that ToM and pragmatic reasoning \textit{do} share causally relevant functional units to a non-trivial degree.
+In order to test predictions from the ``global analysis'' we inspect the relevant posterior probabilities from a Bayesian beta regression model. \footnote{Model in R syntax: \texttt{accuracy $\sim$ model\_type + model\_size + ablation\_localizer * domain}, where \texttt{ablation\_localizer} is a variable with 17 levels combining the two ablations and eight localizations procedures and the baseline intact condition (results from Section~\ref{sec:results:behavioral-evals}).} Marginalizing across localizers and models, both P1.1 ($\beta = 0.25 [0.14, 0.35]$) and P1.2 ($\beta=0.06 [0.02, 0.11]$) were credibly borne out in our results, providing evidence for a general causal role of the localized ToM networks for LMs' ToM performance.
+Similarly, both P2.1 ($\beta = 0.30 [0.20, 0.39]$) and P2.2 ($\beta=0.07 [0.02, 0.12]$) were credibly borne out, indicating that the ToM subnetworks were generally causally involved in LMs' pragmatic performance.
+Finally, the data supported P3.1 (no credible decrease of linguistic benchmark performance under ToM ablation: $\beta=0.13 [-0.10, 0.35]$), but not P3.2 ($\beta=0.17 [-0.07, 0.41]$), offering mild evidence that the causal role of the ToM subnetworks is stronger for pragmatic than general linguistic capabilities, from the ``global'' point of view.
+Together, our results support to the idea that ToM and pragmatic reasoning \textit{do} share causally relevant functional units in LMs to a non-trivial degree.